fauzancodes/github-wrapped-app/README.md

 ## Warning

-I do not store your Github Personal Access Token data, if you don't believe me, please check the code, or if you want to be more comfortable, please build this project yourself.
+I do not store your Github Personal Access Token data, if you don't believe me, please check the code, or if you want to be more comfortable, please delete your github personal access token after doing the analysis or build this project yourself with the source code that I have provided.

 ## How to Build?